Do you do things all at once or one at a time?

 Hide your stuff.
 If you have trouble letting go of something, hide it for 30 days first.
 If you don’t miss it, let it go.

 Embrace journaling.
 I write down at least three pages of thoughts and words a day.
-It helps me let go of the busyness in my mind.
+It helps me let go of the busyness in my mind and to stop believing everything I think.

 Change your routine.
 Experiment with a new routine.
 If you usually go into the office at 8am, try going in at 8:30 and take a walk before you get started.
 If you wake up and rush out the door, try waking up earlier to create a morning slow down.
 If you stay up late watching TV or engaging on social platforms, trade your screen time for a good book and a cup of tea.